swiss-territorial-data-lab/proj-hetres/README.md

 	SIM_STATS_DIR: "01_initial/true_orthophoto/original/tables/seg/"
 	```
 	* Change "original" for "downsampled" everywhere in `config/config_merge.yml`, to compute corresponding outputs for downgraded data.
-* Use the script `RF.R` to train, optimize and output GPKG with prediction for the segmented polygons.
+* Use the script `RF.R` to train, optimize and output GPKG with predictions for the segmented polygons.

 The ground truth analysis was performed using …